kaykRodr1gu3s/PySharkAnalyzer/README.md

 ### File capture

 If you want to read a pcap is easier than taking live capture.
 You just need to put the pcap file on same code directory.
-For example i left the pcap
+For example i left the pcap 2023-12-15-TA577-Pikabot-infection-traffic.pcap, if you want to download the pcap, [click here](https://www.malware-traffic-analysis.net/2023/12/18/index.html)